rakudo/rakudo/docs/rakudo-nqp-and-pod-notes.md

 + **BE WARNED about "return if (...)" statements** - Sometimes they  work and sometimes not.
 But the failure message is usually good enough to find the offending code.

-For example, all these failed
+For example, all these failed:

 ```
 return if !nqp::elems(@arr);